Miroslav Beblavý: SDKÚ period (2009–2013)

-Sieť and Spolu period
+Independent MP and Sieť period (2013–2016)

 In 2014, Beblavý joined the newly established Sieť party founded by a fellow MPs Radoslav Procházka a defector from the Christian Democratic Movement and Andrej Hrnčiar who was originally elected on the Most–Híd party list.
 Beblavý got elected deputy chairman of the new party but unlike the Procházka and Hrnčiar, he did not give up his mandate and remained MP for the rest of the term.
-As the sole Sieť MP, Beblavý managed to get legislation approved to greatly liberalize the mortgage market in Slovakia, resulting in a rapid decline in mortgage interest rates and - according to the some claims - fueling growth of household debt and real estate prices.
-He also raised awareness about many cases of corruption and irregularities in the public sector.

 In the 2016 Slovak parliamentary elections, Sieť severely underperformed the polls and with 5.6% of votes barely passed the 5% representation threshold.
-Beblavý himself, however, retained his seat.
+Beblavý himself, however, retained his seed by running 4th on the Sieť list and received 36,485 preferential votes, moving to 2nd place.
+In the National Council he became a member of the Foreign Affairs Committee.
 Soon after the election, Procházka agreed to join the coalition with the Direction – Slovak Social Democracy in spite of promises made before the election.
 Beblavý considered this alliance a betrayal of the voters and left the party along with two other Sieť MPs - Simona Petrík and Katarína Macháčková.

+He founded the initiative Nie v mojom mene (Not in My Name), through which voters could express their disapproval of the decision by Sieť leaders Radoslav Procházka and Andrej Hrnčiar to enter a coalition with Smer.
+The petition was signed by over 16,000 Sieť members, supporters and voters.